Trip Tips: Nashville, the music lover's paradise

 For hockey fans, the NHL's Nashville Predators play at Bridgestone Arena at 501 Broadway. (www.predators.nhl.com)

-If you have time and a vehicle, a good place to visit is Franklin, about 20 miles south on Interstate 65.
+If you have time and a vehicle, a good place to visit is Franklin, about 20 miles (32 km) south on Interstate 65.